The 2023 holiday season may seem like a long way off but retail and delivery companies are planning ahead now.

 1. Why smartphones are key to scaling the last mile

 Scaling last mile technology without incurring massive operational costs is a huge challenge.
-In fact, in 2020 operating costs nearly doubled due to:
+In fact, in recent years operating costs have nearly doubled due to:

 - Adapting to new safety requirements (contactless delivery)